digiltd/oh-rtd-test/MAX!-CUL-Binding.md

  * Can factory reset device
 * Association
  * It is possible to link devices together so that they communicate directly with each other, for example a wall thermostat and a radiator valve.
+* TX Credit Monitoring
+ * It is possible to report TX credits from the CUL device via an item binding.

 # Limitations
 Aside from understanding what the binding does do which is documented here there are some key things to be aware of that may limit what you hope to achieve.